André Gauthier (sculptor): Life and work

-In 1970, he was promoted to Lieutenant Colonel with Regional Civil Emergency Operations Section of Mobile Command, Quebec.
+In 1970, Gauthier was promoted to Lieutenant Colonel with Regional Civil Emergency Operations Section of Mobile Command, Quebec.
 In 1973, he served as Vice-Commandant and Director of Cadets at Collège militaire royal de Saint-Jean and the Ducros Commission.
-In 1976-8, Colonel Gauthier was assigned as the Canadian Forces Attaché to Yugoslavia and Greece.
+From 1976 to 1978, Gauthier was assigned as the Canadian Forces Attaché to Yugoslavia and Greece.
 He served as Director of Security at National Defence Headquarters 1976-80.
-He attended the National Defence College in Kingston, Ont in 1980/81.
-He served as the Chief of Staff for Headquarters Prairie Militia Area in Winnipeg, Manitoba.
+He attended the National Defence College in Kingston, in 1980 and 1981, then became Chief of Staff for Headquarters Prairie Militia Area in Winnipeg, Manitoba.

-From 1983-86, he served with the Canadian delegation to the conventional arms control negotiations (MBFR Talks) between NATO and the Warsaw Pact in Vienna, Austria.
-From 1986-89, he was Commandant of the unit administering Canada's National Defence Headquarters in Ottawa.
+From 1983 to 1986, Gauthier was in the Canadian delegation to the conventional arms control negotiations (MBFR Talks) between NATO and the Warsaw Pact in Vienna, Austria.
+From 1986 to 1989, he was Commandant of the unit administering Canada's National Defence Headquarters in Ottawa.

 Awards and recognition

-In November 1989, Colonel Gauthier was awarded the Order of Military Merit by the Governor General of Canada.
+In November 1989, Gauthier was awarded the Order of Military Merit by Governor General of Canada Jeanne Sauvé.

 Non-military works

-Non-military subjects by André D. Gauthier include:
+Non-military subjects by Gauthier include: